5jt/dyalog-cookbook/manuscript/11-Providing-help.md

 ⍝ You can edit this function from the Markdown2Help GUI via the context menu.
 ⍝ *** NOTE:
 ⍝     Make only changes to this function that affect the explicit result.
-⍝     Any other changes will eventually disappear because these functions are rebuild ⍝     under program control from their explicit result under certain circumstances.
+⍝     Any other changes will eventually disappear because these functions are rebuilt ⍝     under program control from their explicit result under certain circumstances.
 ⍝        This is also the reason why you should use the `active` flag to hide a topic ⍝     temporarily because although just putting a `⍝` symbol in front of its line